CodeByAshuu/CodeByAshuu/README.md

-<h1 align="left">Welcome Geeks!</h1>
+<h1 align="left">Hey there!
+I'm Sagar</h1>

 ###

-<p align="left">Hey there!
-I'm Sagar<br><br>Computer Science student with a passion for sports, travel, and photography.
+<p align="left">Computer Science student with a passion for sports, travel, and photography.
 Currently exploring the world of tech while pursuing my degree at Lovely Professional University.
 Eager learner, problem solver, and anime enthusiast.</p>

 ###